Our 2008 Advent Calendar has a 'Making Maths' activity for every day in the run-up to Christmas.

 Can you fit the tangram pieces into the outline of Little Fung at the table?

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outlines of these people?
+Can you fit the tangram pieces into the outline of these rabbits?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outlines of the workmen?